Dev-And-Blues/.github/profile/README.md

 ---

-# 🎼 Why Dev and Blues?
+# 🎼 Why Dev & Blues?

 The Blues is more than a genre of music.